Determine Chaperone-to-Student Ratios for School Trips

 - Have a backup chaperone available if someone gets sick or isn’t available during an emergency.

 - Ensure at least one chaperone is a school employee, such as a teacher, coach, or administrator.
-This person is responsible for following your policies and procedures and notifying school contacts in an emergency.
+This person is responsible for knowing and following your policies and procedures and notifying school contacts in an emergency.

 - Consider setting a minimum age for volunteer chaperones, such as 21, to ensure responsible behavior.